privyera/ZeroNet/README.md

 ## How does it work?

-* After starting `zeronet.py` you will be able to visit zeronet sites using `http://127.0.0.1:43110/{zeronet_address}` (eg.
+* After starting `zeronet` you will be able to visit zeronet sites using `http://127.0.0.1:43110/{zeronet_address}` (eg.
   `http://127.0.0.1:43110/1HeLLo4uzjaLetFx6NH3PMwFP3qbRbTf3D`).
 * When you visit a new zeronet site, it tries to find peers using the BitTorrent